bmd007/wonderland/README.md

 There is also amqp based comminucation to outside (an Android app) (with help of rabbit mq) as push solution

 ## ToDo:
-    * get rid of Eureka in sake of consul
-    * make hello_world asseccible to helloyee by service_discovery (nomad dev mode is not a good option apparently with eureka)
     * when spring boot 2.3 is out, use its dockerImageBuild to create docker images
     * use docker compose (all together) as some sort of deployment and orchestration tool
     * make hcl files useable without need to change them each time
     * add API gateway for authorization checks (resource server in OAuath2 world) (and connect it to google)
     * complete person_profile app
     * publish logs into elastic search as application_log index
     * add kibana for reading logs
+    * add an application that is based on micro_profile

-## Bounded contexes and Teams > ? <
+## Bounded contexts and Teams > ? <

 ### services and their relation to kafka topics